One of the justly famous “French 75s”, the M1897 75mm field gun. The Foreign Legion used this gun from the 1930s in both wheeled and tired versions.

 Kit contains barrel. wheels, carriage, brake assembly and optional gun shield.
 Wooden wheels are standard.
 To add a pair of pneumatic tires, select “Yes” above.

-Instructions for assembling the 75, plus some historical and operational information, can be found here.
+Instructions for assembling the 75, plus some historical and operational information, are found in the Guide to Askari artillery.

 You can build your French 75 in at least three different ways: wheeled, tired or in an anti-tank role (below):